klikaba/cms9-demo/README.md

 # CMS9 - Demo

-This is a demo application for Cms9 - Small CMS Admin module for Rails.
+This is a demo application that uses Cms9 (Small CMS Admin module for Rails).

 ##What is a CMS9-demo
-This is a small app in the Ruby on Rails framework which uses the CMS9 library for Rails.
-For more information please see the  CMS9 documentation on the link https://github.com/klikaba/cms9/tree/develop.
+This is a small app made in the Ruby on Rails framework which uses the CMS9 library for Rails.
+For more information please see the  CMS9 documentation on the link: https://github.com/klikaba/cms9/tree/develop.

 ## Getting Started